nyangshawbin/ws_moveit/README.md

   2. Robot moves arm to along cartesian waypoints.
   3. Robot moves its arm to joint goal.
   4. A box object is added into the environment to the left of the arm.
-  5. Robot moves its arm to the new pose goal, avoiding collision with the box
+  5. Robot moves its arm to the new pose goal, avoiding collision with the box.
-  6. The object is attached to the robot (its color will change to purple/orange/green).
+  6. The object is attached to the robot.
-  7. The object is detached from the wrist (its color will change back to green).
+  7. The object is detached from the wrist.
   8. The object is removed from the environment.

 ## Hardware